softwaremill/sttp/generated-docs/out/backends/wrappers/custom.md

 ## Listener backend

-The `sttp.client.listener.ListenerBackend` can make it easier to create backend wrappers which need to be notified about request lifecycle events: when a request is started, and when it completes either successfully or with an exception.
-This is possible by implementing a `sttp.client.listener.RequestListener`.
+The `sttp.client3.listener.ListenerBackend` can make it easier to create backend wrappers which need to be notified about request lifecycle events: when a request is started, and when it completes either successfully or with an exception.
+This is possible by implementing a `sttp.client3.listener.RequestListener`.
 This is how e.g. the [slf4j backend](logging.md) is implemented.

 A request listener can associate a value with a request, which will then be passed to the request completion notification methods.